hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 Some subfields, including animation and tone-mapping, do have long traditions of rigorous, worthwhile studies, as does the field of HCI.
 For example, I think Forrester Cole's work on [making](https://gfx.cs.princeton.edu/pubs/Cole_2008_WDP/index.php) and [perceiving](https://gfx.cs.princeton.edu/proj/ld3d/) line drawings are quite significant, high-quality perceptual studies.
 This post isn't about those lines of work.
 This post is about the performative user studies that have become common since the advent of crowdworking in 2008.
 Crowdworking made gathering numerical scores easy, by allowing researchers to treat human individuals as algorithmic data sources.

+[In a new paper](https://arxiv.org/abs/2206.11461), we make this case, and even a stronger one: the best user studies take time and effort, and often don't involve crowdworking or quantitative methods at all.
+The best user studies are ones you do _before_ developing a system, in order to learn more about the problems and possible solutions.

 **We need a better understanding of if, when, and how user studies are valuable.** When done thoughtfully, user studies can provide invaluable insights and new information, even leading you to new research ideas.
 But, in much of graphics and vision, the growth of crowdwork has diluted the concept of "user study" to the point of meaninglessness.
 User studies are often considered necessary for publication, but few standards—if any—seem to govern how these studies are conducted.  **In this piece, I'll provide some recommendations for what we can do about it.**

-[In a recent paper](https://arxiv.org/abs/2206.11461), we make this case, and even a stronger one: the best user studies take time and effort, and often don't involve crowdworking or quantitative methods at all.
-The best user studies are ones you do _before_ developing a system, in order to learn more about the problems and possible solutions.

 # An example of bad reviews